Articles

 Flask Temperature Recommendations For Various Casting Methods

-• Large pieces (gent's rings) and pieces with few details require a lower flask temperature, 800°F to 1000°F.
+- Large pieces (mens rings) and pieces with few details require a lower flask temperature, 800°F to 1000°F.

-• White golds generally require flask temperatures on the high end of the recommendations.
+- White gold generally requires flask temperatures on the high end of the recommendations.

 About The Metal

-• Purge system periodically.
-Start fresh every 6 months.
+- Purge system periodically.
+Start fresh every six months.

 Investing Procedures